carpentries-incubator/workflows-nextflow/_episodes/10-Modules.md

 Nextflow (DSL2) allows the definition of `module` scripts that can be included and shared across workflow pipelines.

-A module file is nothing more than a Nextflow script containing one or more process definitions that can be imported from another Nextflow script.
+A module file is nothing more than a Nextflow script containing one or more `process` definitions that can be imported from another Nextflow script.

 A module can contain the definition of a `function`, `process` and `workflow` definitions.

 For example:

 ~~~
-process index {
+process INDEX {
   input:
     path transcriptome
   output: